mborreros/product-portal/README.md

 * check out product
 * get a generated barcode and print for product
 * audit product shelves using barcode scan of shelf and product barcode scans
+* view all shelves and how many products they contain

 ## Deployment